 One common feature of procedures for suing state authorities following a subway accident is the requirement that an injured party file a Notice of Claim within a specified period of time following the accident.
 All lawsuits have an associated "statute of limitations " that sets a time period within which an injured party must file or lose their ability to sue.
 A Notice of Claim requirement creates an additional, typically much shorter, deadline to act.

 The filing of a Notice of Claim is usually required within a 30 or 60 day window, compared to statutes of limitation, which generally run for a year or more before hitting their deadline.
 Filing a Notice of Claim is not the same thing as filing a lawsuit, and the statute of limitation on filing must be met in addition to meeting the Notice of Claim requirements.
 Notice of Claim requirements vary depending on the jurisdiction where the accident took place.

 Another common exercise of the government's sovereign immunity is the use of damage caps.
 Federal law, by way of example, caps damage awards for passengers injured in train accidents to a total of $200 million.
 State laws may include caps of their own, bars to certain kinds of damages, and other limitations on state liability that may impact your ability to recover.

 If you or a loved one was injured in a subway accident, be aware that the clock is already ticking.
 Getting a claim filed with the correct authorities at the right time can be a huge challenge, but a lawyer's assistance can help ensure that your subway lawsuit doesn't get derailed.
-Contact a local attorney for a free review of your claim to learn how they can help.
+Contact a local personal injury attorney today.

 Contact a qualified personal injury attorney to make sure your rights are protected.